AISI / SAE 4340 Alloy Steel

 Forging should be carried out between 2250 and 1800 º F (1230 and 980 º C.).
 Parts should be slow cooled after forging in ashes or sand etc.

 Heat treatment after forging is carried out to render the steel suitable for machining, and to meet the mechanical property limits specified for the steel’s particular applications.
-There are several ways to heat treat a given steel part and it is only through practice that the optimum treatments, temperatures and conditions may be defined.
+There are several ways to heat treat a given steel part and it is only through practice that the optimum temperature and conditions may be defined.
 The following information should be taken as a guide only.

 To obtain a pearlitic structure on certain parts for machining, 4340 should be annealed at a nominal temperature of 1525 º F (830 º C,) cooling to 1350 º F (730 º C) and furnace cooling to 1130 º F (610 º C) at a rate of 20 º F (11 º C) per hour, then air cooling.
 This process, known as full annealing, is very time consuming as it involves slow cooling over the entire temperature range from the austenitizing temperature to a temperature well below that at which transformation is complete.